Tag Archive | African blue basil

 This country is home to over 4,000 species of bees alone!
 More than 20,000 species live around the globe.
 Some live in colonies, and many are solitary creatures.
 Interestingly, the honey bee is not native to the United States.
 It was brought by European settlers hundreds of years ago and proliferated throughout the country.

 To increase the activity and the number of pollinating species lured in, make the bed even larger.
 And include more variety in the plants selected.
-Use masses of the same plant, and repeat elsewhere in the garden, if you want.
+Use masses of the same plant, and repeat elsewhere in the garden, if possible.
 Planting larger blocks of a particular color or flower type will attract more pollinators than scattering them about.

 Container Gardens